Welcome to today's edition of the Rush 24-7 podcast.

 I want to spend a moment on Candy Crowley here, and I'll tell you why.

-Something that been bothering me.
+Something that's been bothering me.

-She has on her CNN show Rand Paul, and she says to him to Senator Paul, she says, Can't you see in your mind's eye a way that this might not have been political?
+She has on her CNN show Rand Paul, and she says to him, to Senator Paul, she says, can't you see in your mind's eye a way that this might not have been political?

 That this was misguided, a misguided, stupid way to sort out things, but that they didn't intend to be some kind of political attempt to harass the Tea Party.